 9. Write your first mutation

-In this section, you will write your first to log in to the backend.
+In this section, you will write your first mutation to log in to the backend.
 A mutation is used to change data on your server.
 Here the login mutation will create a session based on your email address.

 Note: The way you log in to this particular server might differ from the way you log in with your own server.
-Login is often handled by middleware, or a layer totally separate from , like
+Login is often handled by middleware, or a layer totally separate from GraphQL, like Oauth.
+Also note that a typical authentication flow should require a password but for this tutorial, anyone is allowed to book flights with a valid email address!

 Prototype your mutation in GraphQL Playground